What is an edge data center?

 - Location.
 Edge data centers will generally be placed near whichever end devices they are networked to.

 - Size.
 Edge data centers will have a much smaller footprint, while having the same components as a traditional data center.

 - Type of data.
 Edge data centers will typically house mission-critical data that needs to be low latency.

 - Deployment.
 An edge data center may be one in a network of other edge data centers, or be connected to a larger, central data center.

-Some edge data centers may also use micro-data centers (MDC).
-A micro-data center is a relatively small, modular system that serves smaller businesses or provides additional resources for an enterprise.
-A micro-data center is likely to contain less than 10 servers and less than 100 virtual machines (VMs) within a single 19-inch box.
+Some edge data centers may also use micro data centers (MDCs).
+An MDC is a relatively small, modular system that serves smaller businesses or provides additional resources for an enterprise.
+An MDC is likely to contain less than 10 servers and less than 100 virtual machines within a single 19-inch box.
 MDCs will feature built-in security and cooling systems, along with flood and fire protection.
 MDCs are often used for edge computing.